Stuart Rabner: Initiatives

-The Chief Justice has launched a series of initiatives to implement reforms in the state's municipal courts, enlist volunteers to monitor court-appointed guardians, improve the handling of complex commercial cases, assist veterans, promote access and fairness in the court system, and introduce new uses of technology to make the Judiciary more accessible and efficient, among other areas.
+Rabner launched a series of initiatives to implement reforms in the state's municipal courts, improve how courts respond to individuals with mental illness, reduce discrimination in the jury selection process and promote more representative juries, enlist volunteers to monitor court-appointed guardians, improve the handling of complex commercial cases, assist veterans, connect Recovery Court graduates and probationers with training programs and employment opportunities, promote access and fairness in the court system, and introduce new uses of technology to make the Judiciary more accessible and efficient, among other areas.

-Starting in 2013, the Chief Justice chaired a Joint Committee on Criminal Justice, composed of judges, the Attorney General, Public Defender, representatives of the executive and legislative branches, the ACLU, and private practitioners.
+Starting in 2013, Rabner chaired a Joint Committee on Criminal Justice, composed of judges, the attorney general, public defender, representatives of the executive and legislative branches, the ACLU, and private practitioners.
 In March 2014, the Committee issued a final report that called for bail reform and the enactment of a state speedy trial act.

-As part of wholesale revisions to the pending system of pretrial release, the Committee proposed that defendants be released based on objective measures of risk and be supervised by pretrial services officers before trial; that judges rely less on imposing "money bail," so that defendants who pose little risk of flight or danger but have limited assets are not held in jail for long periods before trial; and that the State Constitution be amended to allow for pretrial detention of defendants who pose a substantial risk of flight and danger to the community.
+As part of wholesale revisions to the pending system of pretrial release, the committee proposed that defendants be released based on objective measures of risk and be supervised by pretrial services officers before trial; that judges rely less on imposing "money bail", so that defendants who pose little risk of flight or danger but have limited assets are not held in jail for long periods before trial; and that the State Constitution be amended to allow for pretrial detention of defendants who pose a substantial risk of flight and danger to the community.

 The group of recommendations received widespread support and were enacted into law in August 2014.
 Citizens voted to amend the Constitution in November 2014, and the new law went into effect on January 1, 2017.
-The results of the first year of the reforms to the state's criminal justice system are summarized in a report.
+The results of the first years of the reforms to the state's criminal justice system are summarized in several reports.
+They showed criminal justice reform proved effective in maintaining the balance between public safety and the rights of the accused and that the practice of holding low-risk defendants in jail for the inability to pay bail had declined dramatically.